SGDInstitute/apollo/content/collections/pages/sgdinstitute/technical-assistance.md

         content:
           -
             type: text
-            text: 'The Midwest Institute for Sexuality and Gender Diversity provides individualized technical assistance to organizations seeking to advance knowledge of diverse sexualities and genders and increase capacity to to support and serve the lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) community.'
+            text: 'The Midwest Institute for Sexuality and Gender Diversity provides individualized technical assistance to organizations seeking to advance knowledge of diverse sexualities and genders and increase capacity to support and serve the lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) community.'
       -
         type: paragraph
         attrs: